Reliability engineering: Software reliability

+This perspective emphasizes end-to-end user transactions and the correctness of business workflows, including metrics such as transaction success rates, data consistency, and workflow completion across multiple interacting services.
+It addresses scenarios in which individual system components may appear operational, while failures arise from service interactions or logic errors, potentially leading to degraded user experience or incorrect outcomes.

+Practices associated with application-level reliability include end-to-end observability, synthetic transaction testing, and validation of business-critical processes, complementing traditional infrastructure-focused reliability methods.

 A common reliability metric is the number of software faults per line of code (FLOC), usually expressed as faults per thousand lines of code.
 This metric, along with software execution time, is key to most software reliability models and estimates.
 The theory is that the software reliability increases as the number of faults (or fault density) decreases.
 Establishing a direct connection between fault density and mean-time-between-failure is difficult, however, because of the way software faults are distributed in the code, their severity, and the probability of the combination of inputs necessary to encounter the fault.
 Nevertheless, fault density serves as a useful indicator for the reliability engineer.
 Other software metrics, such as complexity, are also used.
 This metric remains controversial, since changes in software development and verification practices can have dramatic impact on overall defect rates.

 Software testing is an important aspect of software reliability.
 Even the best software development process results in some software faults that are nearly undetectable until tested.
 Software is tested at several levels, starting with individual units, through integration and full-up system testing.
 All phases of testing, software faults are discovered, corrected, and re-tested.
 Reliability estimates are updated based on the fault density and other metrics.
 At a system level, mean-time-between-failure data can be collected and used to estimate reliability.
 Unlike hardware, performing exactly the same test on exactly the same software configuration does not provide increased statistical confidence.
 Instead, software reliability uses different metrics, such as code coverage.

 The Software Engineering Institute's capability maturity model is a common means of assessing the overall software development process for reliability and quality purposes.